zmievsa/cadwyn/docs/theory.md

 #### i.
 Duplication-based response building

-The simplest possible builder: for each API version, we define a newr request/response builder that builds the full response for the altered API routes or migrates the user request to the latest version.
+The simplest possible builder: for each API version, we define a new request/response builder that builds the full response for the altered API routes or migrates the user request to the latest version.
 It is incredibly simple to implement but is not scalable at all.
 Adding values to all builders will require going through all of them with the hope of not making mistakes or typos.
 Trying to support more than 8-12 versions with this approach will still be challenging.

 We might think of smart ways of automating this approach to support a larger number of versions.
 For example, to avoid duplicating the entire builder logic every time, we can pick a template builder and only define differences in child builders.
 Let's pick the latest-version builder as template because it will never be deprecated deleted and our developers will have the most familiarity with it.
 Then we need to figure out a format to define changes between builders.
 We can remove a field from response, add a field, change the value of a field somehow, and/or change the type of a field.
 We'll need some DSL to describe all possible changes.